Top 10 Terrible Choices in Netflix's Death Note

 Light also openly reads about gods of death in the diner where L confronts him, another eyebrow-raising move that could have easily ensnared him.

-1. After Threatening Light, Mia Gives Him Access to the Death Note
+1. Mia Gives Light Access to the Death Note (After Threatening Him)

 In the anime: Misa makes some dumb moves, sure, but this Misa is hopelessly in love with Light, more than willing to sacrifice her life to make him happy.
 Thus, in a twisted way, the risks she takes make sense from her perspective.